 The question of “who I am” is often unanswered among persons in this situation, but it is an important area to consider when trying to regain control.

 Recovering from an Addiction to a Person

 If you are struggling with this type of addiction, it can be helpful to reach out to a psychologist or counselor who specializes in this area.

-If you are struggling with codependency, you can find local support on the Psychology Today therapist search engine or online support with Better Help*.
+If you are struggling with codependency, you can find local support on the Psychology Today therapist search engine.

 A key area to consider when recovering from codependency is asking yourself this simple question: “What do I want?”